MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/reports-aip.md

 ## Configure a Log Analytics workspace for the reports

-1. If you haven't already done so, open a new browser window and [sign in to the Azure portal](configure-policy.md#signing-in-to-the-azure-portal).
+1. If you haven't already done so, open a new browser window and [sign in to the Azure portal](https://portal.azure.com) with an account that has the [permissions required for Azure Information Protection analytics](#permissions-required-for-azure-information-protection-analytics).
 Then navigate to the **Azure Information Protection** blade.

     For example, on the hub menu, click **All services** and start typing **Information** in the Filter box.
 Select **Azure Information Protection**.